failure-driven/blog/content/rails-camp/commit-15-pending-text-area.md

 draft: true
 ---

-By the time we caught up with Nick for our [rails camp Hobart]({{< ref "/post/railscamp-pairing" >}}) code with everyone project it was more like hime tracking us down for a final commit in the wee hours of Satruday morning.
-The setup was the same, show him the app so far, the Integratoin specs and the React component tests.
-Then it is time to get his hands on the keyboard and drive our pair or tripple to implement the next step.
-In this case he wrote a pending spec for a text area to guess what is in the image that is dispalyed.
+By the time we caught up with Nick to help us with our [rails camp Hobart]({{< ref "/post/railscamp-pairing" >}}) project, it was more like him tracking us down for a final commit in the wee hours of Sunday morning.

+Same as we'd been practising all day, we showed him the app so far - the Integratoin specs and the React component tests - before getting his hands on the keyboard and drive forward with the next step.

+We don't have a whole lot to say 'cause we were pretty wrecked by that time but Nick wrote the next pending spec for a text area to guess what is in the image that is dispalyed.

 <img alt="@quintrino" src="//github.com/quintrino.png" style="display: inline; width: 88px;" height="88" />
 <img alt="@saramic" src="//github.com/saramic.png" style="display: inline; width: 88px;" height="88" />